Katie85/www.thecomfortcupboard.com.au/_posts/2020-06-06-the-heartbreak-cake.md

 #### Day in the life of an entrepreneur/human.

 My recent Mother's Day was going fabulously until I was confronted with a customer's heart cake photo.
-This has nothing to do with the quality of her photo (I LOVE and appreciate it so much when I get tagged in customer pics) and everything to do with comparison and perfectionism.
+This has nothing to do with the quality of her photo (I love and appreciate it so much when I get tagged in pics) and everything to do with comparison and perfectionism.

 I instantly went spiralling into anxiety.
 I could not relax.